miker704/Strife/patches2.md

     - Renamed the DmServerMemberList.jsx component file from dm__server_list.jsx to dm_server_member_list.jsx.
     - Renamed the DmServerMemberListContainer.js component file from dm__server_list_Container.js to dm_server_member_list_container.js.
     - ReWorked frontend time formatting for dm message time stamps for dm messages from displaying time in messages created before yesterday display as "Mon Sept 04 2023", messages created yesterday as "Yesterday at 5:00 pm" and today as "5:00 pm" to days before yesterday numeric timestamp of date and time example "09/04/2023 2:33 am", yesterday as "Yesterday at 5:00 pm" and today as "Today at 5:00 pm".
     - Added Spinning cubes animation to nitro store tab upon entering the nitro store.
     - Added New Time Stamp Function for dm Messages that gives the full date in the format weekday, full month day, year time am/pm.
     - Added Tooltip to display full timestamp for dm messages.
     - Moved a now deprecated version of DmMessage jsx to deprecated.
+    - Moved a protype version deprecated of the server message control to deprecated folder.

 ## Backend Changes